joanibal/joanibal/README.md

 ### Josh Anibal's Github Profile
 ![banner](https://raw.githubusercontent.com/joanibal/joanibal/main/banner_photo.png)
 #### Bio
-I am an aerospace engineering Ph.D. student with experience in aircraft design and scientific computing.
+I am an aerospace engineering with experience in aircraft design and scientific computing.
-My research has focused on gradient-based shape optimization of heat exchangers using computational fluid dynamics (CFD) and finite element methods.
+My research has focused on gradient-based shape optimization using computational fluid dynamics (CFD) in addition to the developement of CFD solvers.
 I am also interested in nonlinear and linear solvers, high-performance computing, and next-generation aircraft design

 #### Other profiles
 For more information and preprints of my research papers see my [website](https://joanibal.github.io/publication/) or [ResearchGate](https://www.researchgate.net/profile/Joshua-Anibal/research)